 - I did not and have not and will never start an entry with ‘dear diary’

-- no, I was never consistent with journalling and probably never will be
+- no, I was never consistent with journaling and probably never will be

 - yes, my handwriting has gotten so much better and it would likely make you messy handwriting people envious